Trump, GOP soften on opposition to $600 jobless benefit

 There continues to be agreement among Washington's top power players that Congress must pass further relief in the coming days and weeks.

-"Do we want to continue to come to an agreement?
-Absolutely," said top Senate Democrat Chuck Schumer.
-"But it's got to meet the gravity of the problem."
+“Do we want to continue to come to an agreement?
+Absolutely,” Schumer said.
+“But it’s got to meet the gravity of the problem.”

-Both sides say the talks have not produced much progress but they could be nearing a critical phase over the weekend and into next week.
-The pending COVID rescue bill, the fifth since the pandemic has struck, is likely the last one before the November election.
+Both sides say the talks have not produced much progress, but they could be nearing a critical phase over the weekend and into next week.
+The pending COVID-19 rescue bill, the fifth since the pandemic has struck, is likely the last one before the November election.

 Republicans controlling the Senate have kept the relief measure on “pause” in a strategy aimed at reducing its price tag.
 But as the pandemic has worsened in past weeks — and as fractures inside the GOP have eroded the party’s negotiating position — Republicans have displayed some greater flexibility.